KaiserWerk/CipherWatcher/README.md

 This is a working prototype.

 #### What is does
-1. use nmap to get a report on the cipher suite for the given host:port combination.
+1. Use nmap to get a report on the cipher suite for the given host:port combination.
 2. Check if a report for this host exists in the Gitlab repository.
     1. If it does not, create it.
     2. If it does: check if contents match (no changes in the cipher suite occurred).